sidneycadot/sim65-test-prototype/README.md

   needed both to set up the CPU at the start of each test, and to verify the CPU state at the end of each test.

 - The 'Error' and 'Warning' functions are redefined.
 The fact that they are called is reported by sim65-test;
-  and sim65-test's the 'Error' function does not terminate execution of the process.
+  and sim65-test's implementation of the 'Error' function does not terminate execution of the process.

 - The 'Mem' functions as implemented by sim65-test verify the address at which they are called, unlike their sim65 counterparts.

-To enable the 'sim65-test' versions of these functions, minimalistic replacement header files are provided ('paravirt.h', error.h, memory.h) that only define prototypes for the functions we want.
+To enable the 'sim65-test' versions of these functions, minimalistic replacement header files are provided ('paravirt.h', error.h, and memory.h) that only define prototypes for the functions we want.
 The sim65-test specific versions for the functions are implemented in 'sim65-testcase.c'.

-What this all means is that it allows the 'sim65-test' program to work with the original, unaltered versions of '6502.c' and '6502.h' as found in cc65/src/sim65.
+What this all means is that it allows the 'sim65-test' program to work with the original, unaltered versions of '6502.c' and '6502.h' as found in cc65/src/sim65, which is desirable for the purpose of testing.

 Status and future development